NCrashed/FostomEngine/README.md

 $ cd Dependencies/cl4d
 $ rdmd compile.d all release
 ```
 There is some big problem.
-I don't know how cl4d author get OpenCL.lib and i can't get OpenCL.a for Linux.
+I don't know how cl4d author have got OpenCL.lib and i can't get OpenCL.a for Linux.
 I am going to rewrite cl4d to use dynamic bindings as Derelict does.